JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 ## Download and verify the installation file

-To download and verify the Go installation file, navigate to your home (`~`) directory:
+Begin by downloading and verifying the Go installation file.
+Navigate to your home (`~`) directory:

 ```bash
     cd ~